20 Things to Expect After Brain Surgery

-God, I felt so misunderstood all of the time.
+I felt so misunderstood all of the time.
 I was surrounded by people complaining about things that seemed so trivial and small to me because I’d just survived a major surgery, and was now learning how to do simple, everyday things again.
 That’s ok.
 The more time that passes, when it isn’t so fresh, this feeling wades and everything slowly falls back to normal.
 But it’s a great reminder to give you perspective when you do find yourself sweating the small things, or guiltily taking those everyday things for granted.

 17. Things begin to fall into two categories.

-When I first moved back to London, my room was the exact same.
+When I first moved back to London, my room was exactly the same.
 Of course it would be, it had only been five weeks.
 But I felt different and like much more time had lapsed than really had.
 I had a major clear out and spent a day removing items from my life ‘before.’
 It suddenly felt like everything now fell into two categories; before brain surgery and after brain surgery.